unparalleled-js/docs-1/connectors/mssql/best-practices.md

       <td>The use of a batch trigger, followed by a batch action and using Workato's repeat step for any single row actions.</td>
       <td>Using this method is the most efficient across all metrics.
 Since Workato employs a step-by-step (synchronous) process within each job run so any error that causes the run to stop also prevents the following steps from being executed for the entire batch.
 In cases where it only makes sense for the following actions to be executed contingent on the success of the initial steps, this could be useful behaviour.
 Since even a single record causes the whole batch to stop, some thought should go into striking a balance between efficiency and stopping too many records from being processed during a failed job run.
 One solution would be to toggle batch size. <br><br>
         <details><summary><u>Business use case example</u></summary>
-        If we were to pull batchs of new leads from a SQL server for batch inserts into Salesforce, we could follow this up with emails to individuals on the sales team with links to the leads newly created on Saleforce directly.
-In cases where our information flowing in from Salesforce raised an error during the batch insert action, no email would be sent out to our sales team with links that didnt work or were empty!
-We can now safely make adjustments to our recipe to accomodate this error before repeating the job.
+        If we were to pull batches of new leads from a SQL server for batch inserts into Salesforce, we could follow this up with emails to individuals on the sales team with links to the leads newly created on Salesforce directly.
+In cases where our information flowing in from Salesforce raised an error during the batch insert action, no email would be sent out to our sales team with links that didn’t work or were empty!
+We can now safely make adjustments to our recipe to accommodate this error before repeating the job.
         </details>
      </td>
     </tr>